valentina-b/ecosio-eco-friendly-cosmetics/README.md

 ECOSiO is a multi-page e-commerce web application with a mission to make eco-friendly cosmetics easily available.
 The application focuses on men as target audience and offers a variety of products and content connected to sustainable lifestyle.
-The primary purpose of this web app is to provide a trusted marketplace for men interested in sustainability, environmental issues and personal well-being.
+The primary purpose of this web app is to provide a trusted cosmetics marketplace for men interested in sustainability, environmental issues and personal well-being.
 ECOSiO's core belief is that both environment and health always come first, and we should never be forced to choose one or another.